Rongotai-College/Rongotai-College.github.io/1DT/design/tasks.md

 # Task

-Create a website to promote a club, group, or cause at Onslow College.
+Create a website that addresses the need to provide information for local, regional or national communities about issues relating to a local waterway or body of water.

 You will need to: